playlstr/playlstr/README.md

 - Create and share playlists online for free
 - Import existing playlists from Spotify
 - Import local playlists using local audio file metadata with the desktop client
+- Upload local playlist files to import (using filenames to try to find matching tracks)
 ### Planned features
 Ordered approximately by expected implementation date (soonest first)
 - Easily add/remove entire albums and artists to/from playlists